 Poor Lewis was looking forward to the family movies but he really suffers from motion sickness.
 This time we tried motion sickness tablets for children and the pressure bands – neither worked.
-Sadly none of the crew appeared to notice nor were they helpful when I asked for a bin to place the offending bag.
+Sadly none of the crew appeared to notice nor was they helpful when I asked for a bin to place the offending bag.

 The crew on the flight to Singapore were much more efficient ensuring everyone had plenty to drink for the entire flight.
 Whilst the crew on the return flight had to be prompted into action by passengers calling for drinks of water.